drprk/DeCharge/README.md

 DePIN for EV Charging

 DeCharge Program Library README

 Table of Contents

-Introduction
+1. Introduction
-Installation
+2. Installation
-Usage
+3. Usage
-API Integrations
+4. API Integrations
+   a.
 Create_user
+   b.
 Create_charger
-charger_session
+   c. charger_session
-Concept and Vision
+5. Concept and Vision
-Technical Architecture
+6. Technical Architecture
-Business Model
+7. Business Model
-Product and How It Works
+8. Product and How It Works
-Problem Statement
+9. Problem Statement
-Solutions and Benefits
+10. Solutions and Benefits
-Security Considerations
+11. Security Considerations
-Testing and Development
+12. Testing and Development
-Contributing
+13. Contributing
-License
+14. License
-About Us
+15. About Us

 This walkthrough will cover the essence of deCharge from technical specifics to its business model and market solutions, aimed at a broad audience including developers, investors, and potential users.